 Deliveries are usually made with an 18 ton rigid wagon and the driver will unload using a tail lift and manual pump truck.
 If access is not sufficient for an 18 ton wagon please let us know in advance or re-delivery may be required and re-delivery fees apply.

 Delivery requires enough room for the lorry to manoeuvre and the driver will manually pull the pallet on to the kerb from the road.
 Deliveries will be made to the kerbside or the bottom of the driveway.
 Delivery can only be made to a flat, solid surface able to take the weight of a pallet truck carrying up to 1 tonne.
 Deliveries cannot be made on grass or gravel.
-If you require a crane/HIAB delivery please contact us first so we can arrange that for you.
+If you require a crane/HIAB delivery please contact us before ordering so we can arrange that for you, additional charges may apply.

 Please advise us of any constraints which may restrict access to your address for our delivery vehicles as any issues may incur a re-delivery charge.